 A look of surprise, possibly shock, with a slight hue of disappointment.
 “Oh, really?
 You’re what age?
 How unusual.
 You must take good care of yourself.”

 “Fairly good care, yes.
 I basically bounce around like I did in my youth.
-I probably can’t run as fast, but I exercise, ride my bike as my main means of transportation around the city, play tennis, play paddle tennis, laugh a lot, love a lot, love life, eat a balanced diet, take no drugs or alcohol, sleep well, and do what others call ‘work’ about 14 hours each day.”
+I probably can’t run as fast, but I exercise, ride my bike everywhere, play paddle tennis with 20-year olds, laugh a lot, love a lot, eat a reasonably balanced diet, no drugs or alcohol, sleep well and do what others call ‘work’ about 14 hours each day.”
+I love life and feel gratitude for it daily, no matter how crazy life around us may be.

 “Well, has anything gotten worse in the last year?
-If so, we can put you on this medication or that one.
-One has fewer side effects but is not as effective.
-And if anything you suffer from gets worse, we can always do surgery.
+If so, we can put you on medication One has fewer side effects but is not as effective.
+And if anything you suffer gets worse, we can always do surgery.
 Drugs and surgery are what we do here.”

-“Do you mean cut something out of the body that my parents, God, and nature gave me because modern medicine hasn’t yet figured out how to heal it?”
-I think I’ll opt to keep my various parts, but thank you!
-Any other options?”
+“Do you mean cut something out of the body that my parents, God, and Nature gave me because modern medicine hasn’t yet figured out how to heal it?”
+I think I’ll keep my various parts, but thank you!
+Any other options available?”

-It may be that the doctor is at least amused because I refuse every medication offer he makes, and I ask him repeatedly if there’s something I can do to truly heal rather than to maintain until, God forbid, something goes awry.
-Kind as he is, he simply doesn’t have a rational answer.
+It may be that the doctor is at least amused because I refuse every medication offer he makes, and I ask him repeatedly if there’s something I can do to optimize my wellness.
+Pleasant as he is, he simply doesn’t have an answer.

 What is medical school and training, and what is it not?